charles-m-doan/rift-worlds-compendium/meta-technical/_Why_This_Isn't_a_Waste_of_Time.md

-# Why I'm Not Wasting My Time
+# Why This Isn't a Waste of Time

 This document is a reminder to myself whenever the ontology feels too abstract or overly technical.
 I’m writing the **substrate** of a world — the part no one sees, but that everything else depends on.